 1. 80 Lower Jig

-The 80 Lower Jig was specifically designed for completing 80 lower receivers.
-We’re talking about the jig first because it’s probably how you’ll get the job done!
+The 80% lower jig was specifically designed for completing AR-15 receiver blanks!
+We’re talking about the jig first because it’s probably how you’ll get the job done.

 An 80 Lower Jig acts like a miniature milling machine and drill press bench top, right in your garage or basement.
 The 80 Lower Jig uses individual guide plates and a router attachment plate to drill and mill out the lower’s fire control group.